claire-puppylove/Crooked-Moon-Monster-Harvesting/manuals/harvesting_items_player_by_item.md

 ---
 **Source**: Home-brew
 _Wondrous Item (Rare)_
 **Description**: You have refined the magic in the cursed eye of the Serum Brute to make a prostethic immitation of its power.
-You wear this as a prosthetic eye tied to your forehead.<br>The eye has 3 charges.<br>You can spend 1 charge to activate it and become surrounded by a withering gaze for 1 minute, a 5 ft emanation which creatures who enter or start their turn in the emanation take 1d6 Psychic damage.<br>During this time, you can spend 1 charge and a Magic Action to point the eye gaze to a 20 ft Cone area.
+You wear this as a prosthetic eye tied to your forehead.<br>The eye has 3 charges.<br>You can spend 1 charge to activate it and become surrounded by a withering gaze for 1 minute, a 5 ft emanation which creatures who enter or start their turn in the emanation take 1d6 Psychic damage.
+You take 1d4-1 to a minimum of 1 Psychic damage per turn while in the emanation as well.<br>During this time, you can spend 1 charge and a Magic Action to point the eye gaze to a 20 ft Cone area.
 Creatures in the cone area make a DC 15 Wisdom Saving Throw taking 2d6 Psychic damage and becoming Frightened for the duration on a failure, or half as much damage with no additional effects on a success.<br>The eye recovers 1d3 charges on a long rest.

 _Crafted Item_